apacal/blog-markdown/how_to_compile_linux_kernel-2015-12-11.md

-#How to compile custom linux kernel on ubuntu
+#How to compile custom linux kernel

 ## one clone linux kernel source code